LOADING . . . PLEASE WAIT

 If you have heard of fractional treatment, it may well have been in the context of ‘fractional’ lasers which use concentrated light to bore tiny channels of damage into the skin in order to stimulate the wound-healing response that leads to the production of fresher, stronger clearer, smoother skin.

 Fractional radiofrequency treatment seeks to make the same sort of deeper channels of damage into the dermis, the layer of the skin where the collagen lies, but it does it in a different way.
-For fractional use, the treatment head of the radiofrequency device is equipped with a large number of tiny needles.
+For fractional use, the treatment head of the radiofrequency device is equipped with a large number of tiny needles (the microneedling part of radiofrequency microneedling).
 These are driven into the skin, and the radiofrequency energy is driven through them, deeper into the skin.
 Usually, the needles are insulated, except for their tips, so that the radiofrequency energy they dispense is delivered directly to the dermis, rather than dispersed into the rest of the skin that the needles are passing through.

 What are the benefits of fractional radiofrequency?